thinks/poisson-disk-sampling/README.md

 # Poisson Disk Sampling

-This repository contains a [single header](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poissonDiskSampling.hpp) library for generating Poisson disk samplings in for an arbitrary number of dimensions.
+This repository contains a [single header](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poissonDiskSampling.hpp) library for generating Poisson disk samplings in an arbitrary number of dimensions.
 The implementation uses the techniques reported in the paper [Fast Poisson Disk Sampling in Arbitrary Dimensions](http://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf) published by [Robert Bridson](http://www.cs.ubc.ca/~rbridson/) in 2007.
 In fact, the implementation in this library is itself heavily based on the [public domain example code](http://www.cs.ubc.ca/~rbridson/download/curlnoise.tar.gz) provided by the author.

 ## Contributions